tupol/spark-utils/README.md

 }
 ```

-Optionally, the `SparkFun` can be used instead of  `SparkApp` to make hte code even more concise.
+Optionally, the `SparkFun` can be used instead of  `SparkApp` to make the code even more concise.

 ```scala
 object FormatConverterExample extends